next-exp/sw-docs/docs/source/prodflow.rst

   .. image:: images/prodflow_data.png
     :width: 850

- * Sensor parameters for **Irene** need to be updated before any reconstruction.
-These are obtained from calibration using **Phyllis**, **Trude**, and **Beredice** IC cities.
+ * Sensor parameters for :doc:`irene` need to be updated before any reconstruction.
+These are obtained from calibration using :doc:`phyllis`, :doc:`trude`, and :doc:`beredice` IC cities.
 These parameters are updated regularly during detector operation, and are stored in a database.
 Updates to the database are pushed to the repository, so keeping up to date with the main branch is very much recommended.
  * Correction maps are obtained from Krypton events (Trigger 1) using :doc:`ICAROS`.
 Official production correction maps can be found in :doc:`production`.
 A complete review about how this maps are produced can be found in "How to :ref:`krmaps`".
- * PSFs are nedeed to run Richardson Lucy deconvolution (**Beersheba**).
-Krypton events (Trigger 1) are used under a specific configuration of **Penthesilea** and **Eutropia**.
+ * PSFs are nedeed to run Richardson Lucy deconvolution (:doc:`beersheba`).
+Krypton events (Trigger 1) are used under a specific configuration of :doc:`penthesilea` and :doc:`eutropia`.
 Official production PSFs for deconvolution can be found in :doc:`production`.
 A review about how this PSFs are produced can be found in "How to :ref:`psfdeco`".

  .. note::
    *dst* stands for *data summary tape*